 For the private keys you can for instance use a SHA-256 hash of a random value.
-The private key is used by clients to sign requests, and if you accidentally give away your private key users can use it to delete all your images.
+The private key is used by clients to sign requests, and if you accidentally give away your private key users can use it to delete all your images (given it's a read+write key).
 Make sure not to generate a private key that is easy to guess (like for instance the MD5 or SHA-256 hash of the public key).
 Imbo does not require the private key to be in a specific format, so you can also use regular passwords if you want.
 The key itself will never be a part of the payload sent to/from the server.

-Imbo ships with a small command line tool that can be used to generate private keys for you using the openssl\random\pseudo\bytes function.
-The script is located in the scripts directory of the Imbo installation and does not require any arguments:
+Imbo ships with a small command line tool that can be used to generate private keys for you using the openssl_random_pseudo_bytes function.
+The tool is located in the bin directory of the Imbo installation:

 '''

-$ php scripts/generatePrivateKey.php
+$ ./bin/imbo generate-private-key

 3b98dde5f67989a878b8b268d82f81f0858d4f1954597cc713ae161cdffcc84a

 '''